sabrinatkk/lesson-github-pages/lesson/lesson.md

 mv _posts/2015-07-11-announcing-pixyll-version-2.md _posts/2015-09-01-first-blog-post.md
 ```

-Now, open this Markdown file in a text editor and change it to whatever you want
+Now, open this Markdown file in a text editor and change it to whatever
-while sticking to the template, of course.
-Leave the layout as `post` and categories
+you want while sticking to the template, of course.
+Leave the layout as
-can be anything you want; they're like tags.
-For something like this, you can
+`post` and categoriescan be anything you want; they're like tags.
+For
-use `general`, but whenever you write more scientific posts, you can use a
+something like this, you can use `general`, but whenever you write more
-`science` category.
+scientific posts, you can use a `science` category.

 Here's my example: